God Thoth: The Egyptian God of Wisdom, Writing, and the Moon

 Beyond writing and wisdom, God Thoth was a master of magic.
 He knew all the secret spells and divine incantations.
 Ancient Egyptians believed magic was an intrinsic part of the cosmos.
 Thoth understood its principles better than any other deity.
 Priests and magicians invoked his name in their rituals.
 They sought his power to heal, protect, and divine the future.

 He guarded ancient texts and magical formulas.
 He preserved them for future generations.
-There was a strong belief that the legendary “Books of Thoth” contain immense magical power.
+There was a strong belief that the legendary “Books of Thoth” contained immense magical power.
 They held the secrets of the universe.
 Access to these books grants unimaginable knowledge, but also great danger.

 God Thoth in the Afterlife: Guide and Record-Keeper